Rhomb-io/rhio-pinmap/README.md

 ## Usage

-See the directory *examples*
+See the included examples

 ## How it works

 The library works with Arduino.
 It uses the same macros that Arduino defines for each microcontroller, and then, with the `defined` directive, selects the block of macros to be included.

 The only exception is the [Master Module Duino Pro 328P](https://rhomb.io/products/master-modules/duino-pro-328p/), which requires defining the macro `RHIO_DUINO_PRO = 1` before including the library.
-View exmaple [examples/blink/blink-duino-pro.ino](examples/blink/blink-duino-pro.ino)

 ## Development

-Pull requests are welcome.
+Pull requests are welcome on develop branch.
 Please use the [issue manager](https://github.com/Rhomb-io/rhio-pinmap/issues) to ask any question.

 ## License